Welcome to today's edition of the Rush 24-7 podcast.

 The administration's quiet lobbying effort is aimed at modifying draft legislation that would require U.S. counterintelligence officials to get a court order before secretly snooping inside the homes or workplaces of suspected foreign agents or foreign powers.

-So there were you can't do this, Mr. President.
+So there were, you can't do this, Mr. President.

-I'm not gonna listen to you.
+I'm not going to listen to you.

-I got Gorelic up there.
+I got Gorelik up there.

-We're gonna get what we want.
+We're going to get what we want.

 Screw it.